amsam0/voicechat-discord/CONTRIBUTING.md

 `Constants` has `static final` constants, usually `String`s, that are used elsewhere.
 These can be replaced with properties at compile time.
 See `core/build.gradle.kts` if you want to add more properties.

-`AudioCore` has various algorithms and utilities for modifying and combining audio.